eas342/ABATE/docs/fitting_lightcurves.rst

 expPriorTau
 ~~~~~~~~~~~
-Prior on the lightcurve exponential timescale geometric mean (which is also the median)
+Prior on the lightcurve exponential timescale geometric mean (which is also the median) in the same units as X (most likely days).

 expPriorTauSigma
 ~~~~~~~~~~~~~~~~